 Writing a book review involves the following steps:

 - List down preliminary information about the book.
 Before you begin to read, consider the title of the book and what you think it conveys.
-Do some research on the biographical details of the author, the setting of the book, the genre it belongs to, the author’s purpose in writing the book, etc. Going through the preface carefully is also a good way to understand these aspects.
+Do some research on the biographical details of the author, the setting of the book, the author’s purpose in writing the book, etc. Going through the preface carefully is also a good way to understand these aspects.

 - Read the book carefully.
-As you read, make notes about your impressions on the setting, theme, genre, style, plot, characterisation, structure, etc.
+As you read, make notes about your impressions on the content, style, structure, organization, etc.

-- Once you finish reading, give yourself some time to assimilate, so that you can think about the story in perspective.
+- Once you finish reading, give yourself some time to assimilate, so that you can think about the book in perspective.